 At Avalon Fishing Pier, you can have a snack and a beer, shop for additional fishing gear, and throw a line off of the edge of the pier.
-End your day strolling the flawless beaches and hanging with friends and family as the sun sets on the Outer Banks.
+End your day strolling the flawless OBX beaches and hanging with friends and family as the sun sets on the Outer Banks.

 Located on the central part of the Outer Banks, charming Nags Head is the town where history meets modern living.
 Witness Nags Head’s unique architectural style while strolling throughout the Historic District.